jaddison06/ocrpi/README.md

 - Variable names can contain any alphanumeric characters and underscores, but may not start with a number
 - String literals are denoted with double quotes ONLY and are never multi-line
 - Variables (when I get there) and parameters are **dynamically typed**, although this will eventually be a configurable option

+---

+## Running

+Requires Python 3.10, make, gcc. `python3 build/generate-makefile.py` from the root directory to generate a Makefile, then `make run`.